 Places to Stay in Ireland – Cottages and Camps

 Next on our list of places to stay in Ireland is one of the coolest accommodations, the Finn Lough Bubble Domes.

 A snug little bubble dome in the woods to call your home for a day or two.
 Unlike anything you’ll ever experience, it’s like sleeping outside where you can watch the night stars from the comfort of your own dome.

-From the moment you arrive at the bubble dome its like a magical experience.
+From the moment you arrive at the bubble dome, it is like a magical experience.
 Once you have checked in you are taken by golf cart to your dome.
 You are given robes and slippers to roam about the surroundings.

-This is one of those magical places to stay in Ireland and we highly recommend doing it at least one in your life.
+This is one of those magical places to stay in Ireland and we highly recommend doing it at least once in your life.

 Cottages for Couples – Treehouse One at Grove House

 It’s definitely no typical self-catering accommodation offering a remarking experience that’s also eco-friendly.
 Inside the Treehouse you’ll find a modern luxury classed with nature.
-The sleeping, living and dining area are all open planned.
-You’ll step out onto the decking where the hot tub is found and pretty West Cork countryside.
+The sleeping, living and dining area are all open-planned.
+You’ll step out onto the decking where the hot tub is found and the pretty West Cork countryside.

 There is something lovely about being high up in the trees, that makes you never want to leave.

 Next on our list of places to stay in Ireland is the cute Chez Shea Gypsy Wagon.